loiskilberg/create_spiral_notebook/source/index.rst

 There are a variety of ways to make notebooks.
 This document will describe how we are currently making them at |lla|.
 By reading this document, perhaps you are interested in how we make our notebooks.
 Or, perhaps you are actually assisting |llc| to create the notebooks and want to learn the process.

 You can buy these notebooks already made at our |etsyNotebooks| or by emailing a request to |emailInfoLLC|.

+Please note that this document is still in draft form!

 Why Make Your Own Small Spiral Notebooks?
 =========================================